KnoesOS/plethorole/README.md

-distro-git = a software role that uses source from the distro's git repo distro-src =  a software role that uses source package(s) from the distro meta = a role that calls other roles sw = a role for a software package or software suite
+distro-git = a software role that uses source from the distro's git repo distro-src =  a software role that uses source package(s) from the distro meta = a role that calls other roles pol = role that sets a policy or otherwise enforces a desired configuration sw = a role for a software package or software suite
 ```